 At this point, the S-Sign Envelope's status has been updated to "Completed."

 Under the Related tab, a link has appeared to view the signed document.

-When you click on the Envelope Doc Number, the Related tab now contains files for the document audit trail, the raw signature file, the signed document, and the original document.
+When you click on the Envelope Doc Number to access the S-Sign Envelope Document record, the Related tab now contains files for the document audit trail, the raw signature file, the signed document, and the original document.

-The signed document file will also appear in the Notes & Attachments related list on the contact record.
+The signed document file will also appear in the Notes & Attachments related list on the base record.